WHY CHOOSE DANCE OVER OTHER WORK OUTS?

 In this style, couples typically move their upper torsos more, put greater emphasis on the hip pop, and women use more exaggerated hip movements.
 The most direct fusion influence on modern style Bachata dancing comes from the adoption of salsa turn patterns.

 WHY DANCE SALSA OR BACHATA OR BOTH?

 “Salsa & Bachata” classes provide a fun, social environment to learn a new skill and serve as a perfect relief after a hard day’s work.
 It tones the body and improves one’s posture, it provides an excellent cardio-vascular work out which strengthens the heart and stimulates the body to burn fat thus aiding weight loss.
 It’s fun and pain free.
 It improves both strength and energy.

 The environment where the learning takes place also encourages interaction with others thus raising one’s self-esteem.
 The sense of well-being experienced when one masters the moves is also a great part of these dances.

 WHAT STYLE DO YOU TEACH?

-Salsa – In our salsa classes, we will teach you the most predominant style in Asia in general and Hong Kong in particular which is the “LA Style or On1 Style of Salsa Dancing”.
+Salsa – In our salsa classes, we will teach you the most predominant style in Asia in general and Hong Kong in particular, the “LA Style or On1 Style of Salsa”.
 You will learn the fundamentals and history of salsa dancing as well as how to improve your technique, timing and style.
 As you progress with your dancing, you will find that we teach you how to incorporate elements of multiple salsa styles (On-1 L.A.
 Style, Cuban Style, On-2 N.Y.
 Style) and other dance styles such as rumba and son into your salsa dancing.
 Within months you will develop a dance repertoire that will enable you to improvise at night clubs with ease.
 You will also learn the timing, rhythm and composition of salsa music.
 We cater for all levels, from absolute beginners to advanced level dancers.